Workshop Setup

 oc new-app --template=sso76-ocp4-x509-postgresql-persistent

-Write down the auto-generated RH-SSO Administrator Username and RH-SSO Administrator Password required for login in to the Red Hat Single Sign-On admin console.
+Take note of the auto-generated RH-SSO Administrator Username and RH-SSO Administrator Password, as they will be required to log in to the Red Hat Single Sign-On admin console.

-This section explains how to install FreeIPA, an Identity Management (IdM) solution that combines Linux, 389 Directory Server, MIT Kerberos, NTP, DNS and Dogtag.
+This section explains how to install FreeIPA — an Identity Management (IdM) solution that integrates Linux, 389 Directory Server, MIT Kerberos, NTP, DNS, and Dogtag Certificate System components.

-FreeIPA is the upstream version of Red Hat Identity Management.
+FreeIPA is the upstream project for Red Hat Identity Management.

-Later on, we will see how we can integrate Red Hat Single Sign-On with IdM/FreeIPA.
+Later in this workshop, we will integrate Red Hat Single Sign-On with IdM/FreeIPA.

-To get started, stay logged in into your Red Hat OpenShift platform, and for convenience, select the sso project that has been created previously.
-Follow the steps below for deploying a FreeIPA instance on top of Red Hat OpenShift.
+To get started, remain logged in to your Red Hat OpenShift platform and, for convenience, select the sso project that was created previously.
+Follow the steps below to deploy a FreeIPA instance on Red Hat OpenShift.

 export IMG=quay.io/freeipa/freeipa-openshift-container:latest